Create Goal Rulesets

 Identifying this information at a high level makes it easy to navigate the more granular configurations required when creating a Ruleset.

 Note: Only LeadSquared Admins can create Rulesets.
-Once created by the admin, managers across the organization can use the Rulesets to create and track goals specific to their own teams.
+Once created by the admin, managers across the organization can use the Rulesets to create and track goals, incentives, and leaderboards specific to their own teams.

 2. Example Use Cases